 - Don’t try to add any kind of flour, because these are flourless cookies that need only 3 ingredients.

 - You can substitute the peanut butter with any unsweetened nut butter, such as almond butter or cashew butter.

 - To enhance that flavors, you can add a pinch of salt and vanilla extract.

 What’s the Best Sweetener to Use for the Keto Peanut Butter Cookies?

 You’ll need to use a powdered sweetener.
 I love to use Swerve Confectioners sweetener and blend it in a food processor until it looks like a powder.

 You can use Monk Fruit Sweetener and adjust the quantity to your taste.

 Don’t use STEVIA when baking because, in my opinion, it makes the chocolate cookies bitter.

-How Many Carbs are in these Sugar-free Cookies?
+How Many Carbs are in these Sugar-free Peanut Butter Cookies?

-Each of these sugar-free delicious peanut butter cookies is 3g net carbs.
+Each of these easy keto peanut butter cookies is 3g net carbs.
 This is a fantastic treat to have on a ketogenic diet.